Michelleoc/pands-project/README.md

     </details>

-This shows the dataset has 5 columns (Sepal Length, Sepal width, Petal Length, Petal Width, Species) and an unknown quantity of the rows.
+This shows the dataset has 5 columns (4 columns of measurements of the flowers, Sepal Length, Sepal Width, Petal Length, Petal Width and 1 column of the Species of the flowers), and an unknown quantity of the rows.
 I then build upon this to extract different views of the data:

 * Show the full size (shape) of the dataset.